Ben & Jerry's Just Introduced 8 New Items Including Two New Non-Dairy Flavors

 After the long weekend, you may be yearning for something to help take your mind off of getting back into the swing of things.
 Well, Ben & Jerry’s has just that, eight times over.
 Today, the ice cream brand announced not one, two, or even three new products.
 It just introduced eight never-before-seen items, which means there should be something for everyone who's dragging their feet today.

-Let’s start with what will be most exciting for those who who are obsessed with Ben & Jerry’s previously released non-dairy flavors (you can't see it, but we're raising our hands).
-Today, the ice cream duo announced two new non-dairy flavors, both made with almond milk.
+Let’s start with what will be most exciting for those who who are obsessed with Ben & Jerry’s previously released non-dairy flavours (you can't see it, but we're raising our hands).
+Today, the ice cream duo announced two new non-dairy flavours, both made with almond milk.

 Advertisement

-Last, but certainly not least, are three new regular pint flavors.
-The flavors fall under a fresh category known as Truffle Pints.
+Last, but certainly not least, are three new regular pint flavours.
+The flavours fall under a fresh category known as Truffle Pints.
 Each one features — you guessed it — truffles.
 Ben & Jerry's explained, "Truffle are among our largest chunks ever, and they are soft and chocolate coated."
-The three flavors included in the category are Chocolate Shake It, Caramel Chocolate Cheesecake, and Chillin' the Roast.
+The three flavours included in the category are Chocolate Shake It, Caramel Chocolate Cheesecake, and Chillin' the Roast.

 Advertisement